freeCodeCamp/guide/src/pages/vim/modes/index.md

 - Manipulate text
 - Enter other modes

-Normal mode is where one should spend most of their time while using vim.
-Remember, this is what makes vim different.
+Normal mode is where one should spend most of their time while using Vim.
+Remember, this is what makes Vim different.

 Normal mode can be accessed from other modes by pressing `Esc` or `<C-[>`.